 In each of these areas, we know that the effective and appropriate use of information technology can—and does—improve people's lives.
 We also know that our nation's goals in both of these areas cannot be met without applying advancements in technology, and that the development of new technologies must be guided by carefully deliberated policies.

 The Markle Task Force on National Security in the Information Age has comprised a panel of security experts from the past six presidential administrations, as well as numerous thought leaders from both the private and public sectors.
 Markle Task Force members' expertise has encompassed technology, government, industry, policy development, and civil liberties.
-The federal government has used the Markle Task Force's recommendations for building a trusted information environment to enact many important reforms through legislation and executive order.
+Many of the Markle Task Force's recommendations for building a trusted information environment have been incorporated in federal legislation and executive order.

 Connecting for Health has been a public-private collaborative of government, industry, technology, consumer, and health care leaders.
 This collaborative has worked to catalyze the widespread changes needed to realize the full potential of health information technology, while protecting patient privacy and the security of personal health information.

 Markle has demonstrated that bringing together the knowledge and experience of the public and private sectors can provide a formula for addressing previously intractable public problems.
 This strategy has proven successful in finding common ground and building consensus and promoting innovation among a broad spectrum of experts in government, industry, and the non-profit sector.

 Markle and its collaborators produce numerous educational reports, multimedia and interactive presentations, articles, and briefs of interest to a wide range of individuals and organizations, including but not limited to the following:

 A searchable and sortable list of publications and presentations is available in the Publications section of this Web site.